Rhett Butler: Nature’s Advocate, Scaling Mongabay and Driving Global Impact Through Environmental Journalism

 And so we went, and it was a really amazing experience.
 But we were out in the forest one day, and one of those (things) we noticed is the forest had been pretty heavily ransacked by elephants.
 So it's clear it was a very high elephant density (area).

 And we were with three local guards for the camp guiding us through the forest, and there was a mound of vegetation in front of us.
-And the guardians had us stop and they sensed there were elephants around, but the wind wasn't quite right and the visibility was very low, and so they were trying to assess situation.
+And the guardians had us stop and they sensed there were elephants around, but the wind wasn't quite right and the visibility was very low, and so they were trying to assess (the) situation.

-And then we heard a stick break, and then this draco flew out, which is this beautiful bird flew out of the vegetation.
+And then we heard a stick break, and then this draco flew out, which is this beautiful bird (that) flew out of the vegetation.
 And also these elephants just started charging through the wall of vegetation.
 So I guess the wind shifted and they smelled us and knew we were close, as though it freaked him out.
 And so just started charging towards us and so we just all started running.

 And I was just looking for a big tree that I could get behind, but all the trees were knocked over, and so just we're all running as fast as we can.
 You know, elephants are obviously faster than people.
 So I was like, I don't know what to do, so I'm trying to weave.